GabrielSalach/Utilities/Lorem Ipsum/README.md

 This is a small python script that I use to generate a random string.

 The only problem is that it generates RANDOM words.
-It means that it doesn't look like latin at all but whatever, it does the job.
+It means that it doesn't look like latin at all but whatever, it gets the job done.

 Syntax : python loremipsum.py [word count] (options)[-o] [output file path]